Richard Pitino: 2021–22

 On March 17, 2021, less than 24 hours after he was fired by Minnesota, Pitino became the 22nd head coach in University of New Mexico program history.
 Coach Pitino immediately found success in recruiting by attacking the newly invigorated transfer portal.
-Coach Pitino brought future All-Mountain West performers Jaelen House (Arizona State) and Jamal Mashburn Jr. (Minnesota) to Albuquerque as foundational pieces for the team.
+Coach Pitino brought future All-Mountain West performers Jaelen House (Arizona State) and Jamal Mashburn Jr. (Minnesota) to Albuquerque as foundational pieces.
 In total, Pitino brought nine incoming recruits to Albuquerque, hoping to improve upon the previous season's 6–16 record.
 UNM finished the year at 13–19 and 5–12 in conference play.
-However, UNM was highly competitive in the majority of their games and beat the AP poll-ranked Wyoming Cowboys, Pitino's first signature win in the Duke City.
+However, UNM was highly competitive in the majority of their games and beat AP-ranked Wyoming, Pitino's first signature win in the Duke City.

 2022–23

-New Mexico raced out to a 14–0 start with signature wins vs. St. Mary's, Iona (coached by Pitino's father, the legendary Rick Pitino) and Oral Roberts, all NCAA tournament teams.
+New Mexico raced out to a 14–0 start with signature wins vs. St. Mary's, Iona (coached by Pitino's father, Rick Pitino) and Oral Roberts, all NCAA tournament teams.
 The Lobos had three all-league performers in Mashburn, House and newcomer Morris Udeze (Wichita State transfer).
 Pitino also had promising freshman Donovan Dent coming off the bench for key minutes throughout the year.
 The Lobos beat national runner-up San Diego State on the road and also defeated NCAA tournament-team Boise State during conference play.
 UNM lost seven of their final nine conference games and finished 22–12 overall and 8–10 in Mountain West play, earning an NIT appearance.

 2023–24

 In Pitino's third year, the Lobos had a NET ranking of 22 by the end of the regular season.
 New Mexico won the Mountain West tournament in Las Vegas and returned to the NCAA tournament after a ten-year absence.

-New Mexico had five players selected for Mountain West Conference honors.
-Donovan Dent, JT Toppin and Jaelen House were named second-team All-Mountain West.
-Mashburn was named to the third team.
+New Mexico had five players selected for Mountain West Conference honors: Donovan Dent, JT Toppin, and Jaelen House were named second-team All-Mountain West, and Mashburn was named to the third team.
 Mustapha Amzil was Co-Sixth Man of the Year and Toppin was Co-Freshman of the Year.
-The Lobos finished 26–10 and suffered a loss in the first round of the NCAA tournament to the Clemson Tigers.
+The Lobos finished 26–10 and lost in the first round of the NCAA tournament to the Clemson Tigers.

 Xavier

-After the conclusion of the 2024–25 season several schools expressed interest in hiring Pitino, including VCU, Villanova, and West Virginia.
 On March 25, 2025, he accepted the head coach position at Xavier University.